reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 #### Requests saved in a multi-host Cassandra cluster

 Starting the database cluster in separate machines (ie, two VMs on a cloud service provider), requires that every Cassandra node advertises an IP address to the other nodes because the address of the container is behind the docker bridge.
-A script, written in ruby, is provided to setup all this configuration.
+A [script](https://github.com/reTHINK-project/dev-registry-domain/blob/database-integration/server/start_cassandra_cluster.rb), written in ruby, is provided to setup all this configuration.

 ```
 $ ruby start_cassandra_cluster.rb username 82.196.2.146 128.199.35.237 178.62.207.90 128.199.33.57
 ```
 This script takes as arguments the IP addresses of the servers in which the docker containers will run.
 After a few minutes the cluster should be running.
 Use SSH to connect to one of the four servers and follow the next steps.
 The previous script assumes that Docker is installed on the servers and SSH public key authentication is enabled (login without password).
 Otherwise, it will not work.
+Alternatively, you can check Cassandra on [docker hub](https://hub.docker.com/_/cassandra/) and follow the instructions presented there.

 Before running the next command, execute _docker ps_ to ensure that the container is indeed running.

 * Connect to the cluster using cqlsh (Cassandra query language interactive terminal).